-The U.S. Government, via the U.S. Bureau of Labor Statistics (BLS) released monthly inflation data this morning that showed inflation slightly above expectations.
+January 13, 2021 – The U.S. Government, via the U.S. Bureau of Labor Statistics (BLS) released monthly inflation data this morning that showed inflation slightly above expectations.
 What is inflation?
 How do we measure it?
 Dangerous implications lie ahead if we ignore inflationary pressures building today.

-Inflation occurs when the value of money declines relative to the goods and services that money can purchase.
-High inflation, like that in Venezuela, occurs when the supply of money is greater than the demand for money.
-Prices go up because inflation is happening, but not all inflation is bad.
-When the outlook is for prices to modestly appreciate in the near term, for example, this can encourage consumer demand, investing, and optimism; hence, many argue that low (but above zero) inflation is actually beneficial.
+Inflation is when the value of money declines relative to the goods and services that money can purchase.
+High inflation (like in Venezuela) occurs when the supply of money is greater than the demand for money.
+Prices go up when inflation is happening, but not all inflation is bad.
+When the outlook is for prices to modestly appreciate in the near term, this can encourage consumer demand investing, and optimism; hence, many argue that low (but above zero) inflation is actually beneficial.

-The Consumer Price Index (CPI) refers to a measure of change in prices paid by consumers for a fixed basket of goods and services.
-The CPI is based on prices of food, clothing, shelter, fuel, drugs, transportation fees, healthcare, and “day to day living”.
-For whatever reason, the index is based on prices of those items selected for the period 1982 through 1984.
+The Consumer Price Index (CPI) is an index that captures the change in prices paid by consumers for a group of goods and services.
+The CPI is based on prices of food, clothing, shelter (rent), fuel, Rx/healthcare, transportation fees, and “day to day living”.
+For whatever reason, the index is based on prices of those items as they were from 1982 through 1984.
 Therefore, a CPI reading of 100 means inflation is equal to the level it was at in 1984, and today’s current reading of 260 (see below) means that inflation has risen 160% since 1984.

 CPI Index 1970 – 2021

-Outlined by the red box below you can see that today’s report shows the Year-Over-Year (YOY) change in the CPI (Dec.) +1.4% (in green font) vs. a forecast of 1.3%, and a previous reading of 1.2%.
-This means that December 2020’s inflation reading was 1.4% higher than that in December 2019.
+Outlined by the red box below you can see that today’s report shows the Year-Over-Year (YOY) change in the CPI for December was +1.4% (in green) vs. a forecast of 1.3% and a previous reading of 1.2%.
+This means that prices in December 2020 were 1.4% higher than they were in December 2019.
 That is modest (but above expected) inflation.

 What’s wrong with the CPI?

 To calculate the monthly CPI, a group of statisticians estimate what percentage of a “typical” household budget is spent on certain items.
-The higher the percentage decided by these economists, the more “influential” that item’s price change is in the index.
-Fiscal and/or monteary policy, such as the Federal Reserve flooding the economy with new dollars, can have tremendous impacts on the price of goods or services too.
-There are many other criticisms of the CPI; the index as an incomplete the truth at best.
+The higher the percentage, the more weighting the statisticians assign a given item’s price change index.
+There are many other criticisms of the CPI; the index is an incomplete the truth at best.
+Fiscal (tax) and/or monteary (interest rates) policy, such as the Federal Reserve flooding the economy with newly created dollars, can have tremendous impacts on the price of goods and services.

 Today’s report also included an inflation outlook: the U.S. central bank does not see inflation rising above 2% until at least 2023.
 The Fed has an inflation target of 2%, and the Fed wants inflation sustained above that level before raising interest rates.
-In other words, record low interest rates are here to stay.
+In other words, according to the Fed, record low interest rates are here to stay.
 The impact that this has is that people are disincentivized to save money (because we earn no interest on it) and are thus forced to either spend money (this is the Fed’s goal: to “stimulate spending in the economy”) or to allocate savings to riskier places for returns.
 I personally don’t understand how inflation stays near record lows with the creation of new dollars (supply).